-(Romans 1:9) For God is my witness, whom I serve with my spirit in the gospel of his Son, that without ceasing I make mention of you always in my prayers;
+(Romans 1:9) God, whom I serve in my spirit in preaching the gospel of his Son, is my witness how constantly I remember you

 After explaining who he was and commending the Christians in Rome, Paul explained his purpose in writing to them.
 He also wrote his letter to explain the goodness of Jesus Christ and the implications of the gospel as completely as possible in case the Lord had other plans for him and did not want him to go to Rome.
 Paul prayed before, during, and after he wrote his letter because he could serve God and them with his spirit by praying.
 Paul wrote that God could testify that he wrote the truth, and God could do so as they read his letter.
 In their hearts and minds, the Holy Spirit would confirm the truth of all Paul wrote to them.
 Because of God's witness, Paul's Letter to the Romans was preserved and we can read it and believe it today.